tommy-DEV1/OS-READERS-WRITERS-/README.md

 reader_ct-Integer(0)

-- reader_ct:This is a count variable and is used to store the number of Writers active in the critical section.
+- reader_ct:This is a count variable and is used to store the number of readers active in the critical section.

 - read_mx:This is used as a write-access to modfiy the reader_ct variable.Any reader that enters/exits the critical section must first acquire it before leaving/entering .